 If the quick release couplings are exposed to spikes, they will eventually breakdown the locking elements of the component.
 You can avoid this eventuality by ensuring that the coupling chosen for the application has a higher rating than the anticipated maximum pressure.
 Any part of the system that prevents airflow will be problematic for the entire system.

-Quick connect couplings provide a convenient way to connect air hoses with air fitting tools.
+Air compressor fittings or more specifically, quick connect couplings, provide a convenient way to connect air hoses with air fitting tools.
 It is important to understand the different standards, such as automotive and industrial plugs and their matching couplings.
 Some standards are interchangeable, but they don’t always work effectively.
 Avoid mixing parts to minimize the risk of leaks in air compressor systems.